collapsed-stacks/startups/questions/9184/do-i-need-to-rent-a-big-place-for-my-startup.md

 - tagged: `business-plan`, `startup-costs`
 - score: 5

-<p>I am going to startup a small business.
+I am going to startup a small business.
 It will be more like a mini software where I will provide web development, graphics designing, computer repair, and SEO services.
 This startup team members are five and will increase in future.
-Actually, I want to know whether I should rent a big flat or one shop will be enough for my startup and why? </p>
+Actually, I want to know whether I should rent a big flat or one shop will be enough for my startup and why?

 ## Answer 9185